awesly/awesly.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: "From forum posts to AI prompts"
+title: "Crafting a Question: From Forum Posts to AI Prompts"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-30
 published: true